dumbleWhore/harry-potter-gen-z/book_1/chapter_4.md

 SMASH!

-The door was hit with such force that it swung clean off its hinges and with a deafening crash landed flat on the floor.
+The door was hit with such force that it was low-key yeeted off its hinges and with a deafening crash landed flat on the floor.

-A giant of a man was standing in the doorway.
-His face was almost completely hidden by a long, shaggy mane of hair and a wild, tangled beard, but you could make out his eyes, glinting like black beetles under all the hair.
+An absolute unit of a man was standing in the doorway.
+His face was high-key hidden by a long, snatched mane of hair and a wild, tangled beard, but you could make out his eyes, glinting like black beetles under all the hair.

 The giant squeezed his way into the hut, stooping so that his head just brushed the ceiling.